bldxio/terraform-railway-zep/terraform/README.md

 # Terraform Module for Zep Memory Application

 This Terraform module sets up the infrastructure for the Zep Memory Application using Railway services.
 It provisions services like `pgvector`, `graphiti`, `neo4j`, and `zep` with necessary configurations and environment variables.
+More information can be seen at [terraform-railway-zep](https://app.terraform.io/app/BLDX/registry/modules/private/BLDX/zep/railway/0.0.2).
+To see an example of an upstream application using this module refer to <https://github.com/bldxio/infra-prod/tree/main/apps/zep>

 ## Usage